maxence33/ruby-vips-basic-alterations/README.md

 # ruby-vips-basic-alterations

 This repo only function is to provide basic VIPS algorithm in order to perform multiple alterations to your images.
-It kinda extends John Cuppit examples for Ruby Vips that can be found here : https://github.com/libvips/ruby-vips/wiki/Examples or here : https://github.com/libvips/ruby-vips/tree/master/example
+It kinda extends John Cupitt examples for Ruby Vips that can be found here : https://github.com/libvips/ruby-vips/wiki/Examples or here : https://github.com/libvips/ruby-vips/tree/master/example

 ## Configuration